 We saw several of those signs which I havn’t seen before.
 You are never old enough to not learn something new.

 The castle also is a good example of failed projects in Germany as it was placed at a strategically bad place.
 At the start it could withstand while being besieged until 1336 by Balduin of Trier (powerful archbishop and elector) but then the enemy placed another castle (Trutzelzt) on a higher rock nearby (size matters) from which he was able to operate a big catapult and to shoot at Castle Eltz.
-So they had to give up soon, the castle was taken over by the enemy but then rented to the old owners who were no longer free knight but subjects.
+So they had to give up soon, no big damage was done, the castle was taken over by Balduin but then given back to the old owners as fiefdom who were no longer free knight but subjects.

-Eltz Castle was also painted a lot and I just recently came across this print in an Italian restaurant, just behind my pasta.
+Eltz Castle was also portrayed a lot and I just recently came across this print in an Italian restaurant, just behind my pasta.